wvanderp/notes/projects/osrs-data/osrs-db.md

 **Personal note**: You already have some code written for this.
 It's called `runegraph`.
 There is also a potential repo at <https://github.com/wvanderp/runegraph>.

-There is also code in a folder called `osrs-db,` which is currently not on Git Hub.
+There is also code in a folder called `osrs-db`, which is currently not on GitHub.

 ## Static data